 Lifecycle superannuation products

-Lifecycle superannuation products are investment choices where the asset allocation is determined by how old the member is or how long they have until they expect to retire.
-Lifecycle investments are very popular among MySuper products available through retail superannuation funds, especially those run by banking groups.
-Some not-for-profit funds have lifecycle investments as well.
+Lifecycle investments are frequently offered among MySuper products available through retail superannuation funds, especially those run by banking groups.
+Some not-for-profit funds also offer lifecycle investment options.

-In practical terms this means when a member are under age 40 your exposure to growth assets will average almost 82% before progressively reducing to an average of 63% by the time they hit their 50s.
-By age 65 when most people retire the average lifecycle MySuper product has about 45% of its portfolio invested into growth assets.
+In practical terms, this means when a member is under age 40, their exposure to growth assets will average almost 82% before progressively reducing to an average of 63% by the time they reach their 50s.
+By age 65, when most people retire, the average lifecycle MySuper product has about 45% of its portfolio invested into growth assets.
 This is illustrated in the graph below.

 Are lifecycle investments safer?